SBLANG/easy-to-give-then-receive/README.md

 ## Technology implementation
 ### IBM watsonx™ product(s) used
 - [watsonx Assistant™](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant) - the primary way to interact with the solution is through the web chat interface or the telephone number.
 The assistant guides the user through a series of questions to enable them to request help.
 The dialogue is designed to be easy for English speakers of any age to follow with both Generative AI information gathering and HAP filtering enabled, as well as autocorrection.
 It's also responsible for keeping the conversation log per session, for a limited time, and excludes PII.
 Conversation data analytics are currently collected and viewable in watsonx Assistant.
 A third-party Google search extension answers questions that aren't within the scope of the assistant to answer by displaying topic-specific internet search results.
-The telephonic channel is configured via the third-party Intellipeer service, for interacting with watsonx Assistant, providing extended STT, and TSS capability.
+The telephonic channel is configured via the third-party IntelePeer service, for interacting with watsonx Assistant, providing extended STT, and TSS capability.

 - [watsonx.governance™](https://www.ibm.com/products/watsonx-governance) - is presently configured for the conversational assistant AI use case, which is in the development phase.